rdfostrich/article-swj2020-cobra/content/evaluation.md

 To evaluate triple pattern query performance, we make use of the query sets provided by BEAR.
-BEAR-A provides 7 query sets containing around 100 triple patterns that are further divided in high result cardinality and low result cardinality.
+BEAR-A provides 7 query sets containing around 100 triple patterns that are further divided into high result cardinality and low result cardinality.
 BEAR-B provides two query sets that contain ?P? and ?PO queries.
-We evaluate these queries as VM queries for all version, DM queries between all versions and a VQ query.
+We evaluate these queries as VM queries for all version, DM queries between the first and all other versions and a VQ query.
 In order to minimize outliers, we replicate the queries five times and take the mean results.
 Furthermore, we perform a warm-up period before the first query of each triple pattern.
 Since neither OSTRICH nor COBRA support multiple snapshots for all query atoms,